The Bamfield Health Centre is located at 353 Bamfield Road.

 Instructors and TAs are responsible for their own meals.
 Kitchens in cabins and Seaside dorms are fully equipped, with fridge, stove, microwave, and coffee makers.
 You may choose to eat in the cafeteria at staff rates.

 Instructors, TA’s, and the University Programs Coordinator are responsible for student safety.
-A First Aid certificate (Occupational First Aid – Level One or equivalent at minimum) is recommended for course Instructors and is required by all TA’s.
+A First Aid certificate (any 16 hour, Standard first aid with CPR-C) is recommended for course Instructors and is required by all TA’s.
 The course instructor must have First Aid if there is no TA for the course.
 Please provide the UPC a copy of your First Aid certificate for your personnel file.

 Instructors or TAs must have WHMIS training if chemicals will be used during the course.
 Training is available online through UVic.
 You must receive 80% or better on the quiz to receive a certificate.
 Students using chemicals in the lab must have completed WHMIS, or be supervised by someone that has completed WHMIS training.
 Contact University Programs Coordinator if you need to complete WHMIS.